Our plan is simple

 Alissa Murph -- Administrative Coordinator

 With training and experience in education and a heart for those who are overcoming difficulties, Alissa has a soul wholly devoted to God.
 She is well-suited for helping to coordinate the variety of administrative and communications tasks a national ministry start-up faces daily.
 Alissa’s creative talents – especially in visual arts – are also being put to good use.
 A Tidewater Virginia native, she received a B. S. in Education in the Deaf and Hard of Hearing from Barton College, along with a Cognate Study of Psychology.
 She also received additional certification in Birth through Kindergarten Education from the University of North Carolina – Greensboro.
 She taught spoken language to preschoolers with hearing loss for 15 years before homeschooling her own two children for nine years.
-With her children now in public high school, she’s rejoined the paid workforce to serve God in an area that is very close to her heart.
+Her son will be a rising senior at Atkins STEM Magnet School and her daughter will be a rising sophomore at UNCG, studying art education.
 Like many who serve Minds Renewed, Alissa experienced dark times from struggles with mental health issues and unrecognized emotional wounds.
 She sought and found God’s peace and healing through Christian counselors, medical professionals, and peers, and has been active as a volunteer in helping others find the same.
 Alissa, husband John, and their children regularly attend Generations Family Church.

 For more: www.linkedin.com/in/alissa-murph-428640146